ffromani/vmmi/SPEC.md

   }
 ```

-- "configuration" messages must have three keys:
-  - vmmiVersion
-  - contentType
-  - configuration

-Please note that also in this case the last well known key besides "vmmiVersion" and "contentType" is actually the value of the "contentType" key.

-## VMMI Plugin

-### Overview

-A VMMI compliant plugin is a single executable which will be placed under the VMMI canonical directory.
-The VMMI canonical directory is `/usr/libexec/vmmi`.
-A VMMI compliant plugin may have any name as long as it is both a valid UTF8 name and a valid filesystem entry.
-The only reserved name is `migrate`, which must not be used and it is reserved to the implementation

-### Lifecycle

-A VMMI plugin is an operating system process which starts when the migration begins, and exits when "termination"
-conditions are met (see "Termination" section).
-A VMMI compliant plugin must never exceed the lifetime of a migration, except for the necessary termination
-and cleanup duties.
-A VMMI plugin is executed when the migration starts, but it must not perform any change to the system,
-including actually starting the migration using the libvirt APIs, until it got the configuration data (see Configuration)

-### Termination

-A VMMI compliant plugin is expected to terminate in the following cases:
-- crash (bug)
-- signal received - see "signal handling" below
-- libvirt reports the migration completed - either succesfully, or aborted

-If the plugin detects the operation is aborted, because of a bug, a signal received, or because notified by libvirt,
-it must do everything possible to properly clean up, freeing resources and leaving the system in a consistent state.

-### Failure model

-The introduction of VMMI plugins adds another entity between libvirt and the management application.
-If libvirt crashes, or if the VMMI plugin loses the connection to libvirt for any reason, it must exit with error.
-If the VM under migration disappears for any reason outside the control of a VMMI plugin, the VMMI plugin must exit with error.
-Please note that a VMMI plugin must expect and handle only those termination conditions: migration completed, migration aborted.
-Please note that the management application is free to abort the migraton (virDomainAbortJob) anytime outside the control of the VMMI plugin.
-A VMMI compliant plugin must treat the "migration aborted by the management application" state like the "migration aborted by the hypervisor"
-state and exit as soon as possible.
-If the VMMI plugin crashes, it must NOT try to abort the current migration process.
-See also the section "Recovering state".
-If the management application crashes, or terminates while the VMMI plugin is still running, the VMMI plugin must continue running as usual.

-### Signal handling
+#### Input/Output principles

-A VMMI compliant plugin must react to the following signals
+A VMMI compliant implementation:

-- SIGTERM: exit early as possible, but MUST free any resources and clean up the system, must NOT abort the current migration
-- SIGSTOP: abort the current migration, perform any other operation like SIGTERM was received.
-- SIGINT: like SIGSTOP

-### Parameters
+- must read the configuration message from either its stdin or a a file path given as parameter (see "Parameters");
+the implementation must not expect any other inbound message.

+- must report the final status of its execution to stderr.
+This may be either success or error.
+This is the
-A VMMI compliant plugin must support the following parameters:
+only message a VMMI compliant implementation must send.

-- VM uuid (required) - uuid of the VM to migrate.
-- destination URI (required) - URI of the migration destination.
-- the path to the configuration file (optional).

-The path may be a simple hyphen ('-'), which signals the plugin to read the configuration from standard input.
-The plugin must not perform any change to the system,
-including outputting any data to stdout or stderr, until it got either the configuration or error.
-If no path or no hyphen is specified, the plugin must either use its defaults and attempt to read the default configuration file: `/etc/vmmi/conf.d/<plugin>.json`.
-A VMMI compliant plugin must abort with error if the configuration file is given, and the data is malformed or partial.
-A VMMI compliant plugin must abort if it attempts to read the default configuration file and fails because the data is malformed or partial.

-### Configuration
+- should use stdout to send any other message.
+The implementation should assume that writing to stdout never blocks.
+It is a responsability to the mnagement app to ensure this is true.
+Please note that the management app is *not* required
+to consume those messages, it can just discard them - even just binding the stdout to /dev/null.

+- may log other data to other channels (private log file, system log) using any other means, but it must not assume
+the client application reads those messages.

+- must enforce the sequence of the messages and should not assume any implicit ordering provided by the channel.
+In other words, a VMMI compliant implementation must ensure the messages it emits are ordered from the source.
+This is done using the "timestamp" field of the messages.

-A VMMI compliant plugin must not abort if no configuration file is available, including the default
+- must not abort if no configuration file is available.

-file `/etc/vmmi/conf.d/<plugin>.json`.
-The given path always overrides the default.
-A VMMI compliant plugin must update its configuration file using this resolution order:
+- must update its configuration file using this resolution order:
 defaults, specified configuration.
 The most recent data must always overwrite the old

-A VMMI compliant plugin which reads its configuration from standard input should not expect the standard input
+- if the configuration is read from standard input, then it should not expect the standard input
 to be closed after it received the configuration data.
 However, it must ignore any additional data which
 may be sent through the standard input

+- must wait for the configuration message to be read before to perform any change to the system.

+#### Message ordering

+In the simplest case, a VMMI implementation just sends the Completion message to the management app (see specification below).

+The implementation can also send status messages not yet specified.
+In any case, the implementation must signal the ordering
+using the "timestamp" field of the messages.

+This applies
+- between status messages sent to stdout
+- between messages sent to stdout and the completion message sent to stderr

+The implementation must always take in account that the management app is free to multiplex stdout and stderr
+in the same channel (e.g. a pipe, or a socket)

-#### Configuration file content
+#### Message specification: Configuration

-The configuration of each plugin must support at least the following keys:
+The configuration data of each implementation must support at least the following keys:

 - "connection" (string): specifies how to connect to libvirt.
 Default is "qemu:///system"

-- "verbose" (int): sets the plugin verbosiness.
-A plugin sends output using stdout and stderr (see below).
+- "verbose" (int): sets the implementation verbosiness.
+A implementation sends output using stdout and stderr (see below).
   The following values are defined:
-  * 0: the plugin is completely silent except for fatal error messages
+  * 0: the implementation is completely silent except for fatal error messages

-Example configuration file
+Example configuration message
 ```
   {
     "vmmiVersion": "0.1.0",